 Carbon credits were introduced as financial incentive to change behaviour towards reducing GHG emissions and reduce climate change.
-The Handbook elaborates on how carbon taxes can also serve as incentive (since they function as a form of penalty) to induce a change in behaviour to a less GHG emitting mode of operation with resulting positive change for climate change.
+The Handbook elaborates on how carbon taxes can also serve as incentive to induce a change in behaviour to a less GHG emitting mode of operation with resulting positive change for climate change.